ScharreSoft/The-Poor-Mans-Drum-Machine/README.md

 · Random improvisation on an existing pattern

-By default, the firmware and the circuit are configured to control the 11 standard drum sounds that are found in the TR-909.
-Both firmware and hardware are easily adjusted to control upto 16 different drum modules of any kind, as long as they accept 5 volt triggers and 0-5 volt accent CV.
-If a higher level of CV is required (for instance, 15 volt CV when using TR-808 modules) the opamp buffers at the CV output should be adjusted to have a gain of 3.
+By default, the firmware is configured to control the 11 standard drum sounds that are found in the TR-909.
+Both firmware and hardware are easily adjusted to control upto 16 different drum modules of any kind.

-The circuits are essentially the same, except for two differences:

-1) The PMDM circuit has all the 16 voices drawn on the schematic (16 CV outputs and 16 trigger outputs), whereas the PM909 circuit only has 12.
-2) The PMDM circuit generates accent CV's ranging from 0 - 15 Volt.
-If a range of 0 - 5 volt CV is sufficient, two resistors per voice can be omitted.